nyl-auster/okcdesign/README.md

 INSTALLATION
 -----------------

-To start develop, you  *MUST* create a OKC Design subtheme.
+To start develop, you  *MUST* create a OKC Design subtheme. *Never* edit okcdesign files unless you wish to contribute to the project.

 - first make sure that parent theme is named "okcdesign" and not "okcdesign-1.x.x" if you download it from a release.